adeo/mozaic-design-system/src/pages/magicUnit/index.md

 - Elements may be used by other teams in various layout configurations.
 - Browsers, devices, or even plugins dedicated to disabled users may change the way things are displayed.
-- User customized browser zooms and default font-sizes may break your ideal composition.
+- User customized browser zooms and font-sizes may break your ideal composition.
-- New devices form factors that we didn't thought about may appear in the futur.
+- New devices form factors that we didn't expect may appear in the future.

-All thoses reason may make your perfect one line button break into multiple lines in your user hand.
+All thoses reasons may very well make your perfect one line button break into multiple lines in your user's hands.

 > Building a **resiliant and elegant system** require a design that fit perfectly for the most common cases but **degrade gracefully** in the most unexpected ones.